pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 ```

 :::{admonition} Pin dependencies with caution
-"Pinning" dependencies refers to specifying a specific version of a dependency like this:
+"Pinning" a dependency means setting it to a specific version, like this:

 `numpy == 1.0`.